-And we’ll dig into ALL the details to determine what Amazon ultimately considers illegal or unethical, and what they believe is okay.
-It’s a lot of (important!) info, so check out our infographic for a quick, clear overview, and bookmark this post as a reference for the detailed version.
+In this article, we’ll dig into all the details to determine what Amazon ultimately considers illegal or unethical, and what they believe is okay.
+It’s a lot of (important!) info, so read through this article carefully to ensure you don’t miss anything.

 To be clear, at Jungle Scout we believe all types of review manipulation bring down the Amazon platform.
 It leads to a loss of shopper trust.
 And a loss of trust means less sales for the platform, sellers and even our business.

-If you’re ever in doubt that what you’re doing might be considered unethical or illegal in Amazon’s eyes, err on the side of caution.
+If you’re ever in doubt that what you’re doing might be considered unethical or illegal in Amazon’s eyes, err on the side of caution and check Amazon’s product review policy.
 It’s always the best option.

 In Amazon’s words: